H4HWV2011/msjarvis-public-docs/thesis/19-container-architecture-and-routing.md

   Events may be held back (queued, delayed, or rate-limited) or dropped entirely based on policy.
 Reasons include safety denials, low priority under heavy load, redundancy detected by RAG similarity checks, or failure of essential services.

 - **Introspective logs and verification entries**
   The system records which paths were chosen, which services were invoked, and what the outcomes were.
 Scripts such as `VERIFYANDTEST.sh` and `verifyallclaims.sh` generate structured summaries of service health, I-Container growth, autonomous learning cycles, and ChromaDB status.
-These introspective outputs make the behavior of the routing layer auditable and support both debugging and research.
+These introspective outputs make the behavior of the routing layer auditable and support both debugging and research, consistent with AI auditing approaches described by Raji et al. (https://arxiv.org/abs/2001.00973) and ISO/IEC 42001 guidance (https://www.iso.org/news/ref3077.html).

 Together, these outputs ensure that downstream stages receive appropriately prepared inputs and that routing choices can be reconstructed and analyzed when necessary.

+---

 ## 19.7 Conceptual Summary